Mipo Odubeko: Doncaster Rovers loan

 On 27 January 2022, Odubeko joined EFL League One side Doncaster Rovers on loan for the remainder of the 2021–22 season.
 He scored his debut goal for the club, a powerful shot from 15 yards, in a 2–1 defeat to Bolton Wanderers at the Keepmoat Stadium on 15 April.
 He scored another goal three days later in a 3–3 draw at Shrewsbury Town.
 He scored two goals in eight starts and eight substitute appearances for Gary McSheffrey's side, who were relegated in 22nd-place.
 He admitted the loan spell had been "testing" and that relegation had hurt, leaving him "sad it had to end like this".

 Port Vale loan

 On 26 August 2022, Odubeko signed for League One side Port Vale on a season-long loan.
 Manager Darrell Clarke compared him to Kian Harratt, who had impressed on loan at the club the previous season, saying "they love to stretch the game [and] run in behind a defence".
 Odubeko made his debut at Vale Park four days later, and impressed coach Andy Crosby as he played the full ninety minutes against Stockport County in the EFL Trophy whilst Ellis Harrison – the club's only other available specialist striker – was rested.
 Odubeko scored "with a powerful downward header" on his league debut for the club in a 2–2 draw with Cheltenham Town on 3 September.
+He ended the 2022–23 campaign with four goals in 27 games, having not featured after 11 February.

+Marítimo

+On 17 July 2023, Odubeko signed a two-year contract with Liga Portugal 2 club Marítimo.
+He played five games for the B team in the Campeonato de Portugal during the 2023–24 season.
+On 18 July 2024, Odubeko departed the club having had his contract terminated by mutual consent.
+He then had a trial with English club Barnsley, managed by former Port Vale boss Darrell Clarke.

+Fleetwood Town

+On 12 August 2024, Odubeko joined League Two club Fleetwood Town on an initial one-year deal with the option for a further twelve months.
+On 11 December 2024, Fleetwood confirmed that they had cancelled Odubeko's contract after he had made 11 appearances in all competitions, scoring once.

+Shelbourne

+On 20 December 2024, Odubeko signed for League of Ireland Premier Division club Shelbourne ahead of their 2025 season.
+He said he appreciated the straight talking of head coach Damien Duff.
+He scored the opening goal in the 2025 President of Ireland's Cup victory over Drogheda United.
+In April 2025, pundit Roddy Collins said that he was "probably one of the worst finishers I've seen in Irish football", which Duff retorted as being "a really poor comment".